 The proper use of coverboards can enhance your roof assembly.

 The basic questions are how much, how many layers, what kind and does it need to be tapered or sloped.
 How much – if you are completely tearing off the old roof you have to install insulation whose R value meets or exceeds the state building code.
-For most buildings this is generally around R=25.
+For most buildings this is generally around R=25 in RI and 30 in MA.
 The codes vary depending on your location and how much glazing (windows/skylights) are in the walls and roof.
 If you have special refrigeration requirements then you will need to go much higher.
 The National Roofing Contractors Association has a program that estimates energy savings as more insulation is added.
 There are other professionals that will also attempt to quantify savings of additional insulation.
 If your roof is completely insulated but your windows leak then the cost estimates may be inaccurate.
 The cost estimates can be used, with a level of skepticism, to generate payback for an increased amount of insulation.
 Obtain the cost for an additional inch or two of insulation and compare it to the anticipated savings – then decide.
 If you are going over an existing roof then no insulation may be required.
 An overlay may be used as an opportunity to install more if your energy costs are high.
-Many times a thin layer of insulation is used to separate and/or provide a clean/known substrate from the existing roofing system to the new waterproofing layer
+Many times a thin layer of insulation is used to separate and/or provide a clean/known substrate from the existing roofing system to the new waterproofing layer.
+If the “insulation is exposed” in a re-roof in New England then typically new insulation to meet the building codes R value must be installed.

 How many layers – two layers of insulation are better than one.
 The reason for this is the gaps between the insulation boards leak energy.
 If two layers are used the layers are staggered so the gaps are not over each other, resulting in better coverage.
 Two layers of insulation cost more than one layer.
 One 4″ thick insulation board costs less than 2 – 2″ thick boards.
 One 4″ thick board costs less in labor to install.
 It is difficult to determine the cost of any potential energy leaking from any gaps between the boards and the extra installation cost.